biosimulators/Biosimulators_simularium/README.md

 # Biosimulators_simularium
 Converting Biosimulators spatial simulation outputs into a Simularium-compliant format.

+PLEASE NOTE: The command-line arguments for the standalone version of this program are as follows:

+    -a (`str`): archive_rootpath => path to the root of your COMBINE/OMEX archive relative to where you currently are.
+    -s (`str`): simularium_fp => desired path where to store the newly generated filepath.
+Will default to your OMEX archive.

 ## Getting Started (With Docker)

 The easiest way to interact with Biosimulators_simularium on a standalone-basis is by using Docker.

 1. `cd {WHERE YOU ARE GOING TO WORK}`
 2. `git clone https://github.com/biosimulators/biosimulators-simularium.git`